10 Expert-approved Construction Accounting Best Practices

 1. Use Job Costing

-Because a construction company can work on many different projects at the same time, it is critical to accurately attribute expenses to each job to control costs and measure a project’s profitability.
-All direct and indirect expenses must be allocated to the proper job properly to ensure that the company’s financial records are accurate, and this must occur during the project―not after―and expenses must be submitted daily.
+Because a construction company can work on many projects at the same time, it’s critical to attribute expenses to each job to control costs accurately and measure a project’s profitability.
+All direct and indirect expenses must be allocated to the proper job to ensure that the company’s financial records are accurate.
+This must occur during the project―not after―and expenses must be submitted daily.

-When done correctly, job costing produces actionable data that provide project managers and supervisors with a “scorecard” to review how their crews are performing and potentially make adjustments.
-It can also help to protect narrow profit margins and target the right projects.
+When job costing is done correctly, it produces actionable data that offer project managers and supervisors with a “scorecard” to review how their crews are performing.
+It also helps them potentially make adjustments, help protect narrow profit margins, and target the right projects.

 2. Consider Completed Contract Accounting for Taxes